lfnothias/vm-NAP/README.md

 The interative notebook can be accessed via this badge -> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lfnothias/vm-NAP/main?urlpath=lab/tree/2105_vm-NAP-GNPS.ipynb)

-Note that for large computation (many compounds, many metabolization steps), this usage might be limited (2GB of max RAM).
+Note that for large computation (many compounds, many metabolization steps), the use of notebook in Binder will be limited (2GB of max RAM).

 ### Local installation